brianjgamble/weder/README.md

 # weder

-Command-line weather using the Forecast API
+Command-line weather using the Open Weather API

 ## Example